96boards/documentation/ConsumerEdition/DragonBoard-410c/Configuration/EnableSPI.md

 Fastboot installation instructions (using a Linux host machine) can be found [here](../Installation/LinuxFastboot.md)

-For those who prefer a pre-built, flashable boot image, one is available.
+A pre-built, flashable boot image is available (skip steps 2-5).
 Simply replace the boot image downloaded from builds.96boards with the boot-db410c-spi.img [downloaded here](http://people.linaro.org/~ricardo.salveti/boot-db410c-spi.img) and proceed to fastboot installation instruction above.
 Once you have finished flashing both pre-built `rootfs` and `boot` images, skip to **Step 6** for SPI test commands.

 ### Step 2: Customize the device tree to export the spidev devices (low and high speed expansion headers):